seshasaisrivatsav/learn-js/notes/premierPro.md

 - Up Key - takes
 - Down Key - takes to edit point
 - J,K,L - Shuttle through timeline Backwards, Stop, and Forwards Respectively
+- Ctrl + K - Clip a clip
+- D - Selects where we have pointer
+- Shift + Del - Delete Selected Clip, and Bring Forward Clips back (need to have the clips selected for this to work) - Called Lift and Extract
+- Ctrl + Shift + Z - Redo
 - Ctrl + R - Speed and Duration on Selected Clip
-- - Shift + Del - Delete Selected Clip, and Bring Forward Clips back
 - I,O - Set in and Out Points Respectively
 - ; - Delete Selection With In and Out Points
 - ' - Delete Selection With In and Out Points, and Bring forward Clips Back